Obada-oth/Obada-oth/README.md

 I've recently started learning how to talk to computers, we still talk past each other sometimes, but I'm already sure it's an LTR :heavy_heart_exclamation:

-I'm very curious and learning new things is my favorite activity and the million things I still need to learn about coding excite me!
+I'm very curious.Learning new things is my favorite activity and the million things I still need to learn about coding excite me!

 You can take a look at my CV here :